bbrks/feedimg/README.md

 Requires PHP with Imagemagick

 # GET params
-- scale - Scales the image by a factor of this. (e.g. 2 for retina images)
+- scale - Scales the image by a factor of this.
+Must be in the range 1 to 5

 # License
 This software is released under the MIT license